Syrian opposition disarray threatens international support

 Farouk Tayfour, deputy head of the Muslim Brotherhood, who fought against Assad's father in the 1980s, met with Kilo late on Monday in a possible sign of a detente.

 "Tayfour addressed the coalition yesterday and told them in a stern tone that this is unacceptable.
-We are jeopardizing our credibility," another coalition source said.
+We are jeopardising our credibility," another coalition source said.

 George Sabra, the acting head of the coalition, appeared intent to drop the issue and proceed with electing a new leadership.
 But other senior opposition officials said such a move would only deepen divisions.